oyamauchi/subwaymon/README.md

 most recent data fetched) and the train time data is re-downloaded every minute.
 The static GTFS file "stops.txt" is bundled with the screensaver; I'll have to manually update it if it ever changes.

+The feed is fetched from an endpoint on my server, which caches the feed fetched from the MTA for up to 30 seconds.
+This is to comply with the MTA's terms of use.

 ## Code